xapian/xapian-docsprint/advanced/replication.rst

 writable databases - there must always be a single master database to which all modifications are made.

-This document gives an overview of how and why to use the replication protocol.
-For technical details of the implementation of the replication protocol, see the separate `Replication Protocol <replication_protocol.html>`_ document.

-.. todo:: Make the old docs link correctly

 Backend Support
 ===============